 We schedule regular meetings (the frequency increases when we're planning a big event) and try to alternate between daytime and evening timeslots to give all who want to the best chance of being able to attend.

-Our meeting times are promoted via the weekly school newsletter, via this website, and also via our Facebook page - just click the icon at the bottom of this page.
+Our meeting times are promoted via the weekly school newsletter, via this website, and also via our Facebook & Instagram pages - just click the icon at the bottom of this page.

 how do you raise funds?

-We raise funds in lots of different ways, both from the parent community, the broader school community, and with the support of local businesses.
+We raise funds in many different ways, both from the parent community, the broader school community, and with the support of local businesses.

 We have fundraising events running throughout the year, including cake sales, fun days, and pub quizzes.
-These will be promoted via the school newsletter, on the homepage of this site, and via our Facebook page.
+These will be promoted via the school newsletter, on the homepage of this site, and via social media pages.

 We also have a number of ongoing fundraising schemes - you can read more about them on our fundraising page.